Designing and Planning Existing Control System Upgrades

-Once the decision has been made to replace or retrofit your plant or facilities control system, it's time to start a crucial part of the process, which is design and planning.
-It is very important that this stage is completed diligently and methodically as a poorly designed or planned control system will be one that does not last or perform well.
-Before design and planning can start, it is also important that the right control system has been selected.
+Once the decision has been made to replace or retrofit your plant's or facility's control system, it's time to start a crucial part of the process: designing and planning.
+This stage must be completed diligently and methodically, as a poorly designed or planned control system will not last or perform well.
+Before designing and planning can start, it is also important to select the right control system.
 You can learn more about that process in a previous article.

 The first key objective to planning your replacement is documenting the existing installation.
 This may involve gathering existing drawings, documents, databases, control system logic, HMI screen configurations, etc. Many times, existing documentation can be suspect or altogether incorrect.